Dragon8oy/electron/README.md

 # Mollusc Text Editor
- - Molluc text editor is a small Electron project, just for fun, to learn some JavaScript and some other technologies
+ - Molluc text editor is a small Electron project, made to learn some JavaScript and some other technologies
  - It's not intended for daily use at all, it's just a bit of fun :)
  - Credit in part to [/u/hobbit_lamp](https://www.reddit.com/user/hobbit_lamp) for the application's icon
- - This project has been archived, as I don't have many plans for it at the moment, maybe I'll revisit it another day :)
+ - This project is largely unmaintained, and is only occasionally updated for security patches, but maybe I'll revisit it one day?

 # Running:
  - `npm run start`